Submission Call: Ghost Stories

-There are two strands to the submission call: a general strand, for all types of ghost story, and a themed strand.
+There are two strands to the submission call: a general strand for all types of ghost story (which is open for submissions now) and a themed strand.

 This year's theme

-We'll be announcing this year's theme when the call opens at the beginning of October.
+We'll be announcing this year's theme in late October.
 Sign up for our email newsletter to receive udpates on this and our other submission opportunities.

 Note: what counts as a ghost story?